ssln-llc/ClaimMosaic-Documentation/src/content/docs/claims/claims-list.md

 ---
-title: "Claims List View"
+title: "Claims List"
 description: "Learn how to effectively search, filter, and perform quick actions on the main claims list page to streamline your workflow."
 sidebar:
   order: 2
 ---

-When you navigate to the Claims section, you land on the **Claims List View**.
+When you navigate to the Claims section, you land on the **Claims List**.
 This page displays all the claims in the system in a paginated table, providing a high-level overview of key information at a glance.

 ## Searching and Filtering